Austin Slater Player Props: Giants vs. Athletics

-The San Francisco Giants, including Austin Slater (.250 on-base percentage in past 10 games, 123 points below season-long percentage), take on starting pitcher Ken Waldichuk and the Oakland Athletics at Oracle Park, Tuesday at 9:45 PM ET.
+The San Francisco Giants, including Austin Slater (.185 batting average in his past 10 games), battle starter Hogan Harris and the Oakland Athletics at Oracle Park, Wednesday at 9:45 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Tigers.
+He had a hitless showing in his most recent game (0-for-3) against the Athletics.

 Austin Slater Game Info & Props vs. the Athletics